oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 ---

-# Appendix A Example Appendix with Subsections
+# Annex A Example Annex with Subsections

+(This annex forms an integral part of this Specification.)

 ## A.1 Subsection title

 ## A.1.1 Sub-subsection

-# Appendix B Additional Appendices as Needed
+# Annex B Additional Annex as Needed

+(This annex forms an integral part of this Specification.)

 ## B.1 Subsection title

 ## B.1.1 Sub-subsection

-# Appendix C Safety, Security and Privacy Considerations
+# Annex C Safety, Security and Privacy Considerations

 < Information about safety, security, and privacy considerations.
 These can be
 divided up into separate subsections as desired.
 All documents should have a security and privacy considerations section.
 Any specification that will need to register something with IANA MUST have this section filled out. >

-# Appendix D References
+# Annex D References

-This appendix contains the normative and informative references that are used in this document.
+This annex contains the normative and informative references that are used in this document.
 Normative references are specific (identified by date of publication and/or edition number or version number) and Informative references are either specific or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the reference document (including any amendments) applies.
-While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long term validity.
+While any hyperlinks included in this annex were valid at the time of publication, OASIS cannot guarantee their long term validity.

 ## D.1 Normative References